 #3.
 Segment Your Audience

-Sending your Memorial Day campaign to the right audience is just as important as crafting the message.
+Sending your Memorial Day email campaign to the right audience is just as important as crafting the message.
 Since this is a U.S. holiday, targeting American subscribers ensures your campaign stays relevant.
-You can also segment by location, past purchases, or engagement level to send offers that feel more tailored and timely.
+You can also segment by location, past purchases, or engagement level to send Memorial Day savings offers that feel more tailored and timelier.
+Discover more about email segmentation and why it’s key to higher open rates in our comprehensive guide.

 Tip: Use basic filters in your email platform to segment by country or state.
 If you don’t already track this data, consider asking for location info during signup.